IrinaSel/miro_test/README.md

 ## Comments:

 I assumed that staging tables are stored in marketing schema.
-First I’ve looked into what mediums are in the conversion table.
+First I’ve looked into what mediums are in the sessions table.

 ```select distinct medium from marketing.sessions```